Skip to main content

 WHAT IS THE DIFFERENCE BETWEEN A NUCHAL TRANSLUCENCY (NT) SCAN AND AN EARLY FETAL SCAN?

 What we offer differs fundamentally from the traditional nuchal translucency (NT) scan.
 The early fetal scan is an advanced systematic examination of all fetal structures, especially the brain and the heart.
-This method is very thorough as it uses recent technological advancements of high-end ultrasound probes to produce high-resolution images at an early stage.
+This method is very thorough and uses recent technological advancements of high-end ultrasound probes to produce high-resolution images.
 We check all the baby’s structures, even its tiny fingers.
-Ultimately, the aim of the early fetal scan is to exclude as many fetal anomalies as possible and provide reassurance to the parents.
+Ultimately, the early fetal scan aims to exclude as many fetal anomalies as possible and provide reassurance to the parents.

-Because of the importance of NT, we perform meticulous measurements of this marker during our early fetal scan; however, we do not use the NT thickness measurement for the assessment of Down’s syndrome (Trisomy 21).
-Instead, we use the more recently developed (2011) non-invasive prenatal test (NIPT), which has a superior detection rate and less false positive results compared to the NT quantitative measure.
+Because of the importance of NT, we perform meticulous measurements of this marker during our early fetal scan; however, we do not use the NT thickness measurement to assess Down’s syndrome.
+Instead, we use the more recently developed (2011) NIPT, which has a superior detection rate and fewer false positive results compared to the NT quantitative measure.

 We use a NT thickness measurement of 3.5 mm as a cut-off for further referral of the mother to her healthcare provider.